bomonike/bomonike.github.io/time-services.md

 ### GPS Time Servers

 For a complete server with case, motherboard, L1 (1575.42 MHz carrier) GPS patch antenna with 5-meter RG174 Cable, and rubber grips for device physical stability, the <a target="_blank" href="https://timemachinescorp.com/gps-time-servers-accessories/">$349.99 "GPS NTP Network Time Server (TM1000A)"</a> from timemachinescorp.com has a 12 volt power supply.

-The miliary-use L2 frequency (1227.6 MHz) is more accurate.
-More modern satellites use the L5 (1545.42) frequency.

 <a name="DGPS"></a>